gloveboxes/prompt_flow_workshop/docs/workshop.md

     - Select the **inputs** tool in the visual editor, then set the **question** to `what tents can you recommend for beginners?`.
     - Select the **Chat** tool and set the **connection** to `aoai-connection`.

     !!! tip
         If you forget to set these parameters, the flow may not execute using the **Run All** button.
 Set the missing parameters and run the flow with the **Debug** option <kbd>F5</kbd>.

 1. Run the flow by selecting **Run All** or <kbd>shift+F5</kbd>.
 This will execute the flow and will pass the question to the LLM.
-Note, the LLM will return a response that is **not** grounded with product or customer information.
+Keep in mind that the LLM will provide a response based on the data it was trained with.
+For now, the response does not have any knowledge of your product or customer information.

     ![standard mode](./media/standard_mode.png)

 1. Select **Run it with Standard Mode**.

-1. When the flow completes, select **outputs** from the Visual editor and review the Prompt Flow tab to show tokens used and run duration.
+1. When the flow completes, select the **outputs** tool from the Visual editor and review the Prompt Flow tab to show tokens used and run duration.

     ![](./media/prompt_stats.png)